Docencia-fmrico/visual-behavior-rosqui/README.md

 </details>

 <details><summary><b>Filtered Darknet Ros</b></summary>

+    Darknet Ros
   (We edited all yamls and we only included “person” in detection clases names) *add snippet*
 </details>